framgia/Training-Guideline/Ruby/ruby.en.md

    - Understand the characteristics and differences of Ruby and other object-oriented programming languages.

 ## 2. Study time:
-3 days for full time
-5 days for part time

  3 working days (In case of training part-time, training time is calculated up to 5 consecutive days from the start date)